 Premier's Stratis Level IV Plate is rated Level IV.

 The NIJ’s testing is rigorous and detailed.
 The NIJ tests both new and used vests, different sizes of the product, and shots from specific angles.

 Vests and plates go through numerous environmental and conditioning tests.
 Before any armor actually faces ballistic threats, it is put through extreme elemental changes such as extreme heating and cooling.
 This acts as a more realistic testing scenario as body armor is typically worn or used in the natural environment for some amount of time before being shot.
 For any armor to make it all the way through the NIJ Testing protocol, the armor must be very well constructed and designed to not only withstand ballistic threats, but to do so even after years of simulated use.

 Protection level is an important factor to consider when purchasing body armor.
 Just because level IV exists does not mean that’s the armor that will suit you the best.
-If you are unlikely to meet armor-piercing rile threats in your area, the weight and cost of level IV armor may not be practical.
+If you are unlikely to meet armor-piercing threats in your area, the weight and cost of level IV armor may not be practical.

-Some body armor manufacturers voluntarily submit their products to be tested as a part of the NIJ Voluntary Compliance Testing program.
-Consequently, if a company selling body armor neglects to submit their products for testing or meet the NIJ’s standards, it has not taken the time to ensure their products are up to law-enforcement standards.
+The NIJ is the sole, national standard for body armor.
+Body armor manufacturers voluntarily submit their products to be tested as a part of the NIJ Voluntary Compliance Testing program.
+Consequently, if a company selling body armor neglects to submit their products for testing or meet the NIJ’s standards, it has not taken the time (or spent the money) to ensure their products are up to law-enforcement standards.